dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 - Inserting a row in the database with `ctxt.client.raw()`

 :::info
-In this quickstart, we write our database operations in raw SQL (using [knex.raw](https://knexjs.org/guide/raw.html)) to make them easy to follow, but we also support [knex's query builder](https://knexjs.org/guide/query-builder.html) and the popular TypeScript ORMs [Prisma](https://www.prisma.io/) and [TypeORM](https://typeorm.io/).
+In this quickstart, we write our database operations in raw SQL (using [knex.raw](https://knexjs.org/guide/raw.html)) to make them easy to follow, but we also support [knex's query builder](https://knexjs.org/guide/query-builder.html) and [TypeORM](https://typeorm.io/).
 :::

-The managed client provided in the transaction context (`ctxt.client`) handles the detail of beginning, committing or rolling back database transactions.
-Transactions can be configured, e.g., declared read only, through the [`@Transaction`](../api-reference/decorators#transaction) decorator.
+The managed client provided in the transaction context (`ctxt.client`) handles the details of beginning, committing or rolling back database transactions.

 ### Interacting with third party services

 :::info what you will learn
-Send a request over the network and checkpoint the response.
+How to safely send requests to third-party APIs
 :::

-Assume we want to trigger the sending of a greeting mail using a third party service which will handle the physical details for us and provide us with a unique identifier for the mail.
-With DBOS we can capture the response of such API calls using a [Communicator](../tutorials/communicator-tutorial).
-Let's update the code to first trigger the sending of the mail, then record its UUID alongside the note record in the database:
+Let's say we want to use a third-party client to send our greeting via e-mail.
+In DBOS, we strongly recommend wrapping calls to third-party APIs in [Communicators](../tutorials/communicator-tutorial).
+We'll see in the next section how communicators make your code more reliable.
+For now, add this code to `src/operations.ts`:

 ```javascript
 import {